The Parasites: Background

-Plot
+Plot summary

 The novel follows the three children of the Delaney family - Maria, Niall, and Celia - from childhood to adulthood.
 Maria and Niall are not biologically related, conceived from their respective parent's previous relationships, whilst Celia is the legitimate offspring of Maria's father and Niall's mother.
 Pappy, as the trio call their father, was a singer, and their Mama a dancer.

-Maria becomes a beautiful, successful actress, and wife of Sir Charles Wyndham.
+Maria becomes a beautiful, successful actress, and wife of Hon.
+Charles Wyndham.
 Niall Delaney writes the songs and melodies that everyone sings and plays.
 Celia, generous and charming, takes care of their father before his death, and delights in Maria's children.
 Between Maria and Niall there exists a strange affinity—sometimes physical, sometimes spiritual.
-They are both subtly aware of it, and so is Sir Charles.
+They are both subtly aware of it, and so is Charles.
 Perhaps it was this that impelled Maria's husband to exclaim bitterly:

 Parasites, that's what you are.
 The three of you.
 You always have been and you always will be.
 Nothing can change you.
 You are doubly, triply parasitic; first, because you've traded since childhood on that seed of talent you had the luck to inherit from your fantastic forebears; secondly, because none of you have done a stroke of honest work in your lives but batten on us, the fool public; and thirdly, because you prey on each other, living in a world of fantasy which bears no relation to anything in heaven or on earth.